 All injuries must be reported to the Project Administrator and SHERM.
-The Constructor is responsible for ensuring that injuries and incidents are reported to the Ministry of Labour and other external parties and followed up, as required by law.
+The Constructor is responsible for ensuring that injuries and incidents are reported to the Ministry of Labour, Training and Skills Development and other external parties and followed up, as required by law.

 Where the actions of a constructor are not sufficient to ensure the ongoing health and safety of workers, a meeting will be convened between the project administrator, the constructor and SHERM.
 If the meeting does not facilitate an agreement on actions required to ensure the health and safety of workers or the construction site, external resources may be contracted to provide direction related to the concern.
-This may include legal counsel, health and safety consultants, or the Ministry of Labour.
+This may include legal counsel, health and safety consultants, or the Ministry of Labour, Training and Skills Development.